IBM/MAX-Image-Caption-Generator-Web-App/README.md

-# Generating captions for images and filtering based on image content
+# Use a deep learning model to filter images in a web application

 Every day 2.5 quintillion bytes of data are created, based on an [IBM study](https://public.dhe.ibm.com/common/ssi/ecm/wr/en/wrl12345usen/watson-customer-engagement-watson-marketing-wr-other-papers-and-reports-wrl12345usen-20170719.pdf).
 A lot of that data is unstructured data, such as large texts, audio recordings, and images.
 In order to do something useful